pantaire/simulationNG/README.md

 ### ...regarding this project:

-Feel free to reach out to any maintainers via github.
+Feel free to reach out to any maintainers via github for further documentation, explanation or helpful tips.
-Since this project was done